Thermal Friction as a Solution to the Hubble and Large-Scale Structure Tensions: Datasets and Methodology

 \subsection{Data}

-For parameter constraints, we consider the following datasets: \begin{enumerate} \item the Planck 2018 CMB high-$\ell$ (TTTEEE), low-$\ell$ (lowl + lowE) \cite{Planck:2018vyg, Planck:2019nip} and lensing measurements \cite{Planck:2018lbu}; \item BAO measurements from BOSS DR12 at redshifts $z = 0.38, 0.51,\, \text{and } \, 0.614$ \cite{BOSS:2016wmc}, SDSS Main Galaxy Sample at z = 0.15 \cite{Ross:2014qpa}, and 6dFGS at z = 0.106 \cite{Beutler:2011hx}; and \item the Pantheon Supernovae (SN) sample \cite{Pan-STARRS1:2017jku}.\footnote{We note that while a newer version of this dataset has been released, the corresponding likelihood is not yet out.
+For parameter constraints, we consider the \tk{standard datasets that EDE investigations employ} \cite{Poulin:2018cxd, Smith:2019ihp,Niedermann:2019olb,Niedermann:2020dwg,Agrawal:2019lmo,Lin:2019qug,Ye:2020btb}: \begin{enumerate} \item the Planck 2018 CMB high-$\ell$ (TTTEEE), low-$\ell$ (lowl + lowE) \cite{Aghanim:2018eyx, Planck:2019nip} and lensing measurements \cite{Planck:2018lbu}; \item BAO measurements from BOSS DR12 at redshifts $z = 0.38, 0.51,\, \text{and } \, 0.614$ \cite{BOSS:2016wmc}, SDSS Main Galaxy Sample at z = 0.15 \cite{Ross:2014qpa}, and 6dFGS at z = 0.106 \cite{Beutler:2011hx}; and \item the Pantheon Supernovae (SN) sample \cite{Pan-STARRS1:2017jku}.\footnote{We note that while a newer version of this dataset has been released, the corresponding likelihood is not yet out.
 Moreover, we expect minimal changes to our constraints from improvements in SNe, as DA EDE all but vanishes at the redshifts where SNe provide constraints.
-The primary purpose of SNe data here is to eliminate the possibility of resolving the Hubble tension through the introduction of late-time new physics. } \end{enumerate}
+The primary purpose of SNe data here is to eliminate the possibility of resolving the Hubble tension through the introduction of late-time new physics. } \end{enumerate} \tk{For all the above, we use the default likelihoods available with} \verb|Cobaya|\kb{, which include full covariance matrices accounting for statistical and systematic errors for Planck 2018 CMB high--$\ell$ (TTTEEE), low-$\ell$ (lowl + lowE) \cite{Aghanim:2018eyx, Planck:2019nip}, and lensing measurements \cite{Planck:2018lbu}, BOSS DR 12 \cite{BOSS:2016wmc}, and the Pantheon Supernovae sample \cite{Pan-STARRS1:2017jku}, which can be found in the respective references and their supplemental materials.
+For the BAO distance ratio measurement from 6dFGS at $z_{\rm eff} = 0.106$, we use $r_s(z_d)/DV (z_{\rm eff}) = 0.336 \pm 0.015$ \cite{Beutler:2011hx}, and for the BAO measurement from the SDSS Main Galaxy Sample at $D_V (z_{\rm eff} = 0.15) = (664 \pm 25)(r_d/r_{d,fid})$ we use the full likelihood as provided in Table 3 in \cite{Ross:2014qpa}.}

 This combination of data has several important constraining properties.
 CMB and BAO together break geometric degeneracies by measuring the sound horizon at multiple redshifts.
 Their agreement under \LCDM\ also constrains new physics in the redshifts between the CMB and BAO.
 Supernovae from Pantheon strongly constrain new physics over their own redshift range, altogether largely excluding new physics in the late universe.
 Beyond providing these constraints, these datasets are also consistent under a \LCDM\ cosmology, providing a powerful point of comparison for any new physics - new physics should not introduce a tension where previously none existed.